Skip to content

-We know how important it is for your children to get their daily dose of friendly bacteria, so we put our heads together and had a bit of a brainstorm.
+We know how important it is for your little ones to get their daily dose of friendly bacteria - probiotics for kids are a great way to support their health & wellbeing.
+So, we put our heads together and had a bit of a brainstorm.
 Stay tuned for eight creative, clever and downright sneaky ways to ensure your kids get their daily fix of those mighty microbes.

-One sure way of supporting your children in taking their probiotics is by giving them a bit of independence and letting them take it by themselves, especially if they're a bit older.
-Allowing them to check it off on a calendar or star chart might encourage them to continue to take the initiative every morning.
-There could even be a little incentive to be earned at the end of the week?
+One sure way of supporting your children in taking their live cultures is by giving them a bit of independence and letting them take the lead, especially if they're a bit older.
+Perhaps introduce a calendar or star chart so they can track their progress.
+There could even be a little incentive to be earned at the end of the week!

-If your kids watch you take your friendly bacteria at breakfast time, or you take it together, they are likely to continue to do this over time.
-You could also play around with these old ideas: my mum used to tell me that carrots would make me see in the dark and spinach would make me strong, so you could think of 'superpowers' for friendly bacteria.
-You know best which superpowers are currently in demand in your house so we'll leave you to get creative with that one.
+My mum used to tell me that carrots would make me see in the dark and spinach would make me strong, so you could think of 'superpowers' for friendly bacteria.
+You know best which superpowers are currently in demand in your house, so we'll leave you to get creative with that one.

-And for all those mini science lovers out there you might want to try presenting them with a healthy green smoothie in a test tube, helping them to mix the probiotics in.
-Or else, indulge their fascination with all things gross.
-Have a go at creating some fun and exciting ways to incorporate probiotics into breakfast.
+And for all those mini science lovers out there you might want to try presenting them with a healthy green smoothie in a test tube, helping them to mix the live cultures in.
+Or, indulge their fascination with all things gross.
+Have a go at creating some fun and exciting ways to incorporate friendly bacteria into breakfast.

 Get creative with how you mix it into their food, too.
-Why not try sprinkling the live cultures on toast or creating a pattern in a smoothie bowl.
+Why not try sprinkling the live cultures on toast or creating a pattern on top of baby food?
 You could also add it as 'frosting' or 'snow' on top of a healthy breakfast muffin.

-If you have lots of family members, all living under the same roof and taking probiotics on a daily basis, you could use this to your advantage.
-If your children see their older brothers or sisters taking the product, as well as your mum or dad, then it must be good, right?!
+If you have lots of family members, all living under the same roof and taking live cultures on a daily basis, you could use this to your advantage.
+If your children see their older brothers or sisters taking the product, as well as mum and dad, then it must be good, right?!
 If everyone else is doing it the likelihood is that your children are going to want to do it too.
-Have a go and see what happens.

-We hope these 8 suggestions will help you to encourage your little ones to take their probiotics every day.
-We’d be really interested to hear how you get on.
+We hope these suggestions help you to encourage your little ones to take their friendly bacteria every day.
+We’d love to hear how you get on!

 Enjoyed this article?
 You might also be interested in: